Feeling overwhelmed with a toddler and newborn? Learn how to survive the reality of caring for two, especially during the first few weeks.

 4. Give your toddler responsibilities

-You might be surprised at how helpful your toddler can be with simple tasks that can make a huge difference.
-Kids can come in pretty handy when you need someone to fetch a burp cloth or put a onesie in the hamper.
+You might be surprised at what a helper your toddler can be with simple tasks that can make a huge difference.
+Kids can come in pretty handy when you need someone to fetch a burp cloth in the diaper bag or put a onesie in the hamper.

-She’ll also feel responsible that you trust her with bigger tasks than she’s been used to.
-Don’t be afraid to give tasks a notch above what you’d normally give her—kids will meet our expectations, so might as well set them high.
+He’ll also feel responsible that you trust him with bigger tasks than he’s been used to.
+Don’t be afraid to give tasks a notch above what you’d normally give—kids will meet our expectations, so might as well set them high.

-Not only is she being helpful and responsible, she’ll also feel like a contributing member of the family.
+Not only is he being helpful and responsible, he’ll also feel like a contributing member of the family.

-And including her in tasks means more opportunities for her to spend time with you.
-After all, this is truly what she craves.
-So even though you can do a task much faster, asking for her “help” is yet another chance to bond and be together.
+And including him in tasks means more opportunities to spend time with him.
+After all, this is truly what he craves.
+So, even though you can do a task much faster, asking for “help” is yet another chance to bond and be together.

 5. Avoid stirring jealousy in your toddler